-Calling all social science, psychology, computer science, engineering, and polymath students who are keen to take on challenges in a different field.
+Calling all social science, psychology, computer science, arts, engineering, business, humanities, and polymath students who are keen to take on challenges in a different field.

 In today’s always-online world, customers crave useful, relevant, and targeted information.
 By infusing timely and engaging content with razor-sharp metrics and data analytics, we help organisations build their brands, grow their online influence, generate leads, convert customers, and develop advocates.

 Our business revolves around a key question – how to create a connection with an audience.
 We believe that audiences want to be engaged in relevant meaningful ways.
 We are interested in understanding the human psyche.
 At the same time, we need the models to apply this in the digital realm.
 Hence we are looking for interns from a variety of interests.

 You will be doing research in understanding human nature and culture in the age of hyperconnectivity, and build out the framework for data-driven models to identify these as actionable moments.

 Seeking interns who are: